Nilay-Das/University-Students-Courses--Java--/README.md

 # University-Students-Courses--Java--
 Implementing a program to represent the students and courses available in a university.
-The program is written using Java and the Java Collections Framework.
+The program is written using Java and the main focus is on Java Collections Framework.